adkelley/javascript-to-purescript/tut01/README.md

 ### Call the function and log the result

-UUnless you're calling PureScript from JavaScript (yes you can do that), every PureScript application typically has a `main` method.
+Unless you're calling PureScript from JavaScript (yes you can do that), every PureScript application typically has a `main` method.
 The `main` method runs after all the modules are defined.
 In our example, there is one module only - `Main` that imports several other modules listed at the top of the program (e.g., `import Data.Char (fromCharCode, toLower)`.
 A `main` method is a simple method call with no arguments.

 From our `main` method we call our function `nextCharForNumberString` and log the result using the `log` or `logShow` functions.
 The difference between these two is that `log` expects a string argument, whereas `logShow` can log a value, so long as an instance of the `Show` class has been declared.
 Here's the code:
 ```purescript